vefunder/protocol-research-review/articles/spiraldao/Spiral_DAO.md

 * [`GnosisSafeProxy.sol`](https://etherscan.io/address/0xC47eC74A753acb09e4679979AfC428cdE0209639): Treasury Multisig - Gnosis Safe 1.3.0 (behind proxy)
 * [`GnosisSafeProxy.sol`](https://etherscan.io/address/0xF14eFC7E46D57E107dEE97239329Bd7F56361C38): Protocol Multisig - Gnosis Safe 1.3.0 (behind proxy)
 * [`SpiralRedeem`](https://etherscan.io/address/0x4fe67fd442889d158c311de734f45339ed9f3db3): COIL redeem contract

+## Access Control
+We have reviewed the access control for Spiral DAO's deployed contracts.
+You can find the [details here](https://docs.google.com/spreadsheets/d/1FWMGGJIasCCaoircLtsBKiG4xnhr4hlf-JHlRSZANaU/edit#gid=0).
+Below are the key points:

+- The main functions, including the contract proxies, are under the control of the Protocol and Treasury multi-sig.
+- The Service role for the MasterMind contract and the Rewarder contracts are controlled by an EOA.
+- The Protocol multisig (4/7) is responsible for ensuring that the vault address is not set to an exploitable value to prevent infinite token minting.

 ### Timelock
 Spiral DAO opts not to use a Timelock for crucial protocol-related matters.
 Instead, the project employs a 4/7 multi-sig approach involving only two contributors.
 This decision stems from the challenges associated with gathering all signers for approval and the desire for signers to maintain control and cross-verification of all activities.
 While this approach may increase efficiency, it is essential to ensure adequate security measures and checks are in place to prevent potential risks.